vishalveerareddy123/Lynkr/README.md

 ### Hybrid Routing with Automatic Fallback

-Lynkr supports **intelligent hybrid routing** that automatically routes requests between Ollama (local/fast) and cloud providers (Databricks/Azure) based on request complexity, with transparent fallback when Ollama is unavailable.
+Lynkr supports **intelligent 3-tier hybrid routing** that automatically routes requests between Ollama (local/fast), OpenRouter (moderate complexity), and cloud providers (Databricks/Azure for heavy workloads) based on request complexity, with transparent fallback when any provider is unavailable.

 **Why Hybrid Routing?**

 - 🚀 **40-87% faster** for simple requests (local Ollama)
 - 💰 **65-100% cost savings** for requests that stay on Ollama
+- 🎯 **Smart cost optimization** – use affordable OpenRouter models for moderate complexity
-- 🛡️ **Automatic fallback** ensures reliability when Ollama fails
+- 🛡️ **Automatic fallback** ensures reliability when any provider fails
-- 🔒 **Privacy-preserving** for simple queries (never leave your machine)
+- 🔒 **Privacy-preserving** for simple queries (never leave your machine with Ollama)

 **Quick Start:**